 1 Cermak N, et al. High-throughput measurement of single-cell growth rates using serial microfluidic mass sensor arrays.
 Nat Biotechnol.
 2016 October; 34(10): 1052–1059.

 2 Burg TP, et al. Weighing of biomolecules, single cells and single nanoparticles in fluid.
 Nature.
 2007 Apr 26;446(7139):1066-9.

 3 Cetin AE, et al. Determining therapeutic susceptibility in multiple myeloma by single-cell mass accumulation.
 Nat Commun.
 2017 Nov 20;8(1):1613.

 Our Testing Process

-Step 3: We will calculate the statistical confidence of the sensitivity or resistance of the cells to each tested drug, and send the report back to you.
+Step 3: We calculate the statistical confidence of the sensitivity or resistance of the cells to each tested drug and send the report back to you.

-Our approach will be able to test many different drugs with just 100,000 cells, which can typically be acquired through a second-pull bone marrow biopsy (for multiple myeloma) or a fine-needle biopsy (for solid tumors).
+We can test twenty different drugs or drug combinations with just 100,000 cancer cells, which can typically be acquired through a second-pull bone marrow biopsy (for multiple myeloma) or a fine-needle biopsy (for solid tumors).
 We are currently conducting studies of a variety of different solid tumor types to validate that fine needle aspirates can reliably deliver us the live cancer cells that we require.

 The cancer drugs and drug combinations that we test will be selected based on consultation with you and based on genomic analysis.
 If the patient’s cancer genome has been sequenced, then we will select the most likely to work candidate drugs based this sequencing data.
 If the patient’s cancer genome has not been sequenced, then we will select the most likely to work candidate drugs based on a population of patients with the same cancer.